-CHILD CARE CREDIT: If you are the primary custodial parent, you may be entitled to a childcare credit.
+CHILD CARE CREDIT: If you are the primary custodial parent, you may be entitled to a childcare credit for the monies paid for daycare.

 MEDICAL AND DENTAL EXPENSES: Either parent may claim expenses incurred by them for medical or dental treatment on the itemization schedule that is above the designated percent of adjusted gross income.